Understanding Autism Burnout: Signs, Effects, + How to Recover

 In this article

-For many autistic people, the world can feel like it demands too much while offering too little understanding in return.
+For many autistic individuals, the world can feel like it demands too much while offering too little understanding in return.
 Daily life often asks them to mask who they are, manage overwhelming sensory input, and navigate social rules that feel exhausting and unclear.

 What is Autism Burnout?